melsman/mlkit/doc/arm64-ci.md

 Argobots remains optional and is not provisioned.
 JavaScript execution tests run on Linux; both platforms compile SMLtoJs and test its packaged compiler.

-Every matrix entry validates its release archive.
-The archive must extract into exactly one `mlkit-bin-dist-linux/` or `mlkit-bin-dist-darwin/` directory and include its installation Makefile and precompiled Basis caches.
-CI installs it into a fresh prefix, checks the packaged MLKit executable's architecture, and runs GC/non-GC programs, SMLtoJs compilation, and the default-GC
+Every matrix entry extracts its release archive and installs from the `mlkit-bin-dist-linux/` or `mlkit-bin-dist-darwin/` directory into a fresh prefix.
+CI checks the precompiled Basis cache, checks the packaged MLKit executable's architecture, and runs GC/non-GC programs, SMLtoJs compilation, and the default-GC
 REPL with read-only libraries.

 On a pushed `v*` tag, the MLKit-hosted entries publish